 Although Governor Murphy campaigned on legalizing cannabis for adult-use, the law has not yet changed.
-However, the medical program already doubled since Murphy took office.
-Just last week, Mayor Steven Fulop of Jersey announced he would be issuing guidance to his police officers and prosecutors to end cannabis prosecutions in NJ.
+However, the medical program has already doubled since Murphy took office.
+Just last week, Mayor Steven Fulop of Jersey City announced he would be issuing guidance to his police officers and prosecutors to end cannabis prosecutions in NJ.
 Today, State Attorney General Gurbir Grewal issued a memo to municipal prosecutors calling for the end of marijuana prosecutions in New Jersey.

 In a letter to prosecutors New Jersey Attorney General Gurbir Grewal wrote that he was asking “that all municipal prosecutors in New Jersey seek an adjournment until September 4, 2018, or later, of any matter involving a marijuana-related offense pending in municipal court” while developing “appropriate guidance” for prosecutors.

 Boom! very excited about the announcement coming today from the Attorney General on marijuana arrests statewide.
 I’m proud JerseyCity pushed this policy + we stood our ground as the right side of the issue.
 We are lucky to have in NJ a thoughtful and problem solving AG.
 Forward!